 The addition of the Nursery Crops Laboratory (effective October 1, 1996), located at the Tennessee State University's Nursery Crops Research Station, McMinnville, Tennessee, to the Floral and Nursery Plants Research Unit, provided additional expertise to the Shrub and Tree breeding programs and new expertise in production of woody ornamental plants.

-At the present time there are nine CRIS projects funded with base funds.
-There are 14 permanent full-time scientist positions, and a total of approximately 30 full-time staff in the unit.
+At the present time there are eight Research Projects funded with base funds.
+There are 13 permanent full-time scientist positions, and a total of approximately 30 full-time staff in the unit.

 Research Unit Home Page ||